-The following procedures apply to all staff working in the school and will be covered by training to enable staff to understand their role and responsibility.
+The following procedures apply to all staff working in the school and will be covered by training.

 The aim of our procedures is to provide a robust framework which enables staff to take appropriate action when they are concerned that a child is being harmed or abused or is at risk of harm or abuse.